-If an employee requires a temporary disability leave in connection with a disability or workplace injury and is not eligible for an FMLA/CFRA (discussed above) leave or California PDL Leave (discussed below), the Company will grant such leave to the extent it can do so without undue hardship, or, in the case of work-related injury, unless business necessity prevents it from doing so, in compliance with applicable laws.
-The duration of such leave will be consistent with applicable laws, but in no case will it extend past the date on which the employee becomes capable of performing the essential functions of his or her job, with or without reasonable accommodation.
-Except as provided through any state disability insurance, workers' compensation benefits, by short-term and long-term disability plans in which the employee participates and is eligible, or by using available accrued vacation time and/or paid sick leave time, such leaves are unpaid.
+If an employee requires a temporary disability leave in connection with a disability or workplace injury and is not eligible for an FMLA/CFRA leave or California PDL Leave, or such leaves are depleted and the disability continues, the Company will accommodate (or continue accommodating) such leave to the extent it can do so without undue hardship, or, in the case of work-related injury, unless business necessity prevents it from doing so, in compliance with applicable law.
+The duration of such leave will be consistent with applicable law, but in no case will it extend past the date on which the employee becomes capable of performing the essential functions of his or her job, with or without reasonable accommodation.
+Except as provided herein or as provided through California's Paid Family Leave Insurance, any State Disability Insurance fund, workers' compensation benefits, by short-term and long-term disability plans in which the employee participates and is eligible, or by using available accrued vacation time and/or paid sick leave benefits as provided in this Handbook, such leaves are unpaid.
 Employees on such a leave may accrue other employment benefits, such as paid sick leave and paid vacation time, only during periods when accrued vacation or sick leave time is being substituted for unpaid leave, and only then if the employee would have otherwise been eligible for such accrual.
 While on a disability leave pursuant to this section, an employee is entitled to participate in any pension and retirement plan and supplemental insurance benefits then offered by the Company only in accordance with the terms of the Summary Plan Documents controlling those plans.